Fitness Guide

 Deadlift

 Strengthens the entire posterior chain and teaches safe lifting mechanics.
 Use a light bell and focus on a controlled hip hinge with a neutral spine.
+This movement directly translates to picking up grandchildren, groceries, or garden supplies without straining your lower back.
+For detailed technique cues, see our kettlebell good morning guide, which breaks down the hip hinge pattern that underpins every safe kettlebell exercise.

 Goblet Squat

 Builds leg strength and hip mobility.
 The front-loaded position encourages an upright torso, reducing strain on the lower back.
+Aim to squat to a depth where your thighs are parallel to the floor, but stop earlier if mobility or knee comfort dictates.
+Depth will improve with consistent practice.

 Halo